knpuniversity/rest/knpu/plan.md

 2. Representations are sent in JSON or XML
 3. Submitted data is expected to be application/x-www-form-urlencoded

-##### CHAPTER 13: Editing Resources

-- add programmer "edit" PUT
-- URL is to the exact resource we want to "replace"
-- idempotency
-- we're sending a "representation" of the resource, which the server uses to update the underlying resource

-##### CHAPTER 14: Patch versus PUT
+##### CHAPTER 16: URL Structures

-- mention PUT versus PATCH
-- Perhaps allow PATCH /programmers/{id} as a valid endpoint
+- create /programmers/{id}/battles to show the battles for this user
+- talk about URL structures and sub-ordinate resources
+- and then say that it doesn't matter due to HATEOAS

-##### CHAPTER 15: Custom Endpoints
+##### CHAPTER 17: Custom Endpoints

 - and endpoint to make our programmer study - what should that look like?
 - invent something: "studying" POST /programmers/{id}/study